Best Make LUIS FIGO BIOGRAPHY You Will Read This Year

 1999 – La Liga winner (in Barcelona)

-2000 – UEFA European Championship bronze medal winner (in the national team)
+2000 – UEFA European Championship bronze medal winner (in

 2000 – World Soccer Player of the Year